nlsynth/karuta/docs/designandimpl.rst

 Use of IR
 ---------

 Karuta adopts Iroha (Intermediate Representation Of Hardware Abstraction) as its IR and backend which borrowed concepts from LLVM.
-Karuta generates Iroha based IR and Iroha takes it as its input, optimize and write out HDL files.
+Karuta generates Iroha based IR and Iroha takes it as its input, optimizes and writes out HDL files.

 -------------
 HDL embedding